 - Meanwhile, make the pancake batter.
 Melt the 2 Tbsp. butter and set aside to cool to just warm.
 Add the eggs, milk, flour, sugar, vanilla and salt and blend to combine.
 Add the cooled butter and mix in until frothy. *Make sure your butter isn't hot when adding to the blender, or it will cook the eggs!
 Leave the batter in the blender while you start the blueberry sauce. *You can also use a food processor or an immersion blender in a large bowl here, if you don't have a blender.

 - In a small saucepan, combine the blueberry sauce ingredients.
 Place on stove-top over medium heat and bring to a boil, stirring regularly.
 Once boiling, reduce heat to low and simmer until sauce thickens, 3-5 minutes.
 Turn heat off and leave on stove.

-- Place in oven and bake for 15-18 minutes, or until puffy and deep golden colour.
-Remove from oven (pancakes will quickly deflate).
-Turn heat on under blueberry sauce to re-heat.
-Once warm, remove pancakes to serving plates and spoon warm blueberry sauce over.
-Garnish with icing sugar.
+- Place in oven and bake for 15-18 minutes, or until puffy and deep golden brown colour.
+Meanwhile, turn the heat on under blueberry sauce to re-heat.

-- These mini dutch baby pancakes freeze well, as does the blueberry sauce.
-To re-heat, simply place frozen dutch babies on a baking sheet and loosely cover with a piece of aluminum foil.
+- Store left-over Dutch babies in an airtight container in the refrigerator for 2-3 days.
+These mini dutch baby pancakes freeze well, as does the blueberry sauce.
+To re-heat, simply place frozen (or refrigerated) dutch babies on a baking sheet and loosely cover with a piece of aluminum foil.
 Place into pre-heated 350 oven until warmed through, 10-15 minutes.
 Sauce can be re-heated in microwave or a small saucepan.